THE BATTLE OF UHUD

 He has been mentioned previously with his brothers Hisn and Hussain.[52]

-He was a leader among the leaders of the people of al Yamamah.
+He was one of the leaders of the people of al Yamamah.
 He was so influential that Khalid radiya Llahu ‘anhu said to him:

 لو كنت قرشيا لطمعت في الخلافة

-If you were a Qurashi, you would have been able to hope for the Khilafah.[53]
+Had you been a Qurashi, you could have aspired for the Caliphate.[53]

-He has composed poetry and given a sermon in which he says:
+He composed poetry and delivered a sermon in which he says:

 سبحان الله ما أعجب أمركم أدخلكم في الدين نبي وأخرجكم منه كذاب والله لو كان فلان وفلان أحياء ما يلعب بكم الأخينس الكذاب والله ما أصبتم به دنيا ولا آخرة وإني أخاف عليكم العذاب

-Then, the apostates from Banu Hanifah stood up to him and said:
+The apostates from the Banu Hanifah stood up to him and said:

 You are causing disrepute to your father, for he was a leader among us.